ratulKabir/Custom-Object-Detection-using-Darkflow/README.md

 My webcam results are below below.<br><br>
 <p align="center"> <img src="YOLO.gif"/> </p>
 <br>
-My confidence factor is low because of lack of data (about 250 images) and having no GPU I had to stop training after 60 epochs.
-It took 9 hours and the lose was arounf 3.8.
+My confidence factor is low because of lack of data (about 250 images) and having no GPU.
+I had to stop training after 60 epochs.
+It took 9 hours and the lose was around 3.8.
 I was just trying to learn things so that was enough for me.
 I recommend keeping the loss less than 1.

 ## References